sbabic/swupdate/doc/source/improvement_proposals.rst

 the right solution and was discussed on the Mailing List.

 The agreed solution is to create an own startup script for swupdate-progress, and let run it after SWUpdate is started.
-This is mnore generic and let also to identify if swupdate-progress should be installed or not.
+This is more generic and let also to identify if swupdate-progress should be installed or not.

 * Status: Wait